2017 National Ringette League playoffs

-The 2017 National Ringette League Playoffs are the postseason tournament of 2016-17 National Ringette League season.
+The 2017 National Ringette League Playoffs were the postseason tournament of 2016-17 National Ringette League season.
 Cambridge Turbos wins the sixth titles.

 Regular Season Standing

 Format

-Same as last season except the knockout stage.
+The playoffs were similar to the previous playoffs, except for the knockout stage.

 In the past, 8 teams from East played, but West became 5 teams, three teams which are 2nd place to 4th place team from West will compete in knockout stage.

 The draws are E3 vs E8, E4 vs E7, E5 vs E6 and the three teams from the West will play double elimination playoff and top two teams will advance.